 We’re proud to be rated among the best car accident lawyers in Texas

-What Are You Entitled to When You Are at Fault for an Accident?
+What Are You Entitled to When You Are at Fault in a Car Accident?

 In Texas, drivers are responsible for paying for the accidents that they cause.
 This means that if you cause a crash, your liability insurance is not designed to pay for your injuries, but instead to pay for the injuries of the other party.
 As such, you are only entitled to damages if you carry certain types of car insurance, such as: